 Bench Vice

-A bench vice, featuring a cast iron body and jaws, is an essential equipment in the workshop.
+A bench vise, featuring a cast iron body and jaws, is essential equipment in the workshop.
 It has two jaw plates installed on each jaw and is securely fastened to the bench with nuts and bolts.
 To improve grip, the jaw plates’ gripping surfaces are knurled.
 While the second jaw is moveable with the aid of a handle, the first jaw is attached to the body.

 Because of their tapered forms and initial reads in, both jaws enable securely holding the workpiece.
 Using a handle to spin the moveable jaw, the work is inserted between the jaw plates and well tightened.